 The objective of the Internship is to give the student experiences in a professional setting where the competencies the student has gained through course work can be applied and further developed.
-The student and their academic advisor plan the internship experience.
-Additionally, each student will design and develop a portfolio that is representative of the activities and experiences of their internship.
+The student and their academic advisor plan the intern- ship experience.
+Additionally, each student will design and develop a section in their portfolio that is representative of the activities and experiences of their internship.
 This portfolio must be presented to their advisor within two weeks after the completion of the internship.